Spring Term 2015

 Arrive after 7.45pm for 8.00 pm start

-Whether you are new to Buddhism or have an established practice, you are welcome at the BBG meetings.
+Whether you are new to Buddhism or have an established practice, you are welcome to the BBG meetings.
 There is no need to book, just turn up.
 The meetings are free of charge, but the group depends on donation.
 You can also become a sponsor (see below for details).